mk3-v8/esxi-telegram-bot/README.md

 - `/stop <vm>` - Stop a specific VM by name.
 - `/reset <vm>` - Reset a specific VM by name.
 - `/screenshot <vm>` - Take a screenshot of a specific VM.
+- `/clone <vm> <new_vm>` - Clone specific VM by name.
+- `/delete <vm>` - Destroy and delete a specific VM by name.
 - `/help` - Show the list of available commands and their descriptions.
 - `/myid` - Get your Telegram user ID (for setup).

 ## Security Notes
 - Ensure the Telegram bot token and ESXi credentials are kept secure.
+- Limit bot access to trusted users using the user permission system.

 ## Troubleshooting
 - **Container logs**: Use `docker logs telegram-bot` to check logs.